 Ms. Chung brings a robust set of expertise and talent to CGR’s operation.
-Ms. Chung’s educational background of duel Bachelors’ Degrees from the Pennsylvania State University, Economics and Integrative Arts.
-Additionally, she holds dual Masters’ Degrees from the Maryland University of Integrative Health, Nutrition and Integrative Health, and Herbal Product Design.
-She is also a candidate for Masters in Nonprofit Management.
+Ms. Chung’s educational background of duel Bachelors’ Degrees from the Pennsylvania State University and she holds dual Masters’ Degrees from the Maryland University of Integrative Health.

-This positions her well as CGR’s Key Analyst and Executive Director of CGR with a focus on our food security and resilience programs.
-Her passion is healthy foods and creating strong and resilient systems that distributes fresh food equitably.
+This positions her well as CGR’s Operations Management coordinator with a focus on our food security and resilience programs.
 Additionally, Ms. Chung’s expertise in research and advanced technologies enables her to manage and lead a highly skilled tactical team that are active on a number of strategic CGR projects in the US and internationally.